On the profinite fundamental group of a connected Grothendieck topos: Locally connected and locally constant objects

 The set of connected complemented subobjects (i.e. \emph{connected components}) of $X$ will be denoted $\gamma_!(X)$.

-\begin{prp}A Grothendieck topos $\Ee$ is locally connected if and only if the inverse image functor $\gamma^*:\Ss\to\Ee$ admits a left adjoint $\gamma_!:\Ee\to\Ss$.\end{prp}
+\begin{prp} A Grothendieck topos $\Ee$ is locally connected if and only if the inverse image functor $\gamma^*:\Ss\to\Ee$ admits a left adjoint $\gamma_!:\Ee\to\Ss$.\end{prp}

 \begin{proof}The connected components construction $\gamma_!$ extends to a functor which is left adjoint to $\gamma^*$.
 Conversely, assuming the existence of $\gamma_!$, we can construct for each object $X$ complemented subobjects $X_i$ by pulling back the elements $i:1\to\gamma_!(X)$ along the unit $X\to\gamma^*\gamma_!(X)$.
 Indeed, since every set is disjoint union of its elements, the $X_i$ are disjoint subobjects of $X$, and their union is $X$.
-None of the $X_i$ can be void since $\gamma^*$ reflects initial objects.
-The complemented subobject $X_i$ of $X$ is thus taken by $\gamma_!$ to a non-void complemented subobject of $\gamma_i(X)$ which is singleton.
-If $X_i=X'_i+ X''_i$ then one of the summands is taken to a singleton, and equals $X_i$, whence all $X_i$ are connected and non void, and $\Ee$ is locally connected.\end{proof}
+None of the $X_i$ can be initial since $\gamma^*$ reflects initial objects.
+The complemented subobject $X_i$ of $X$ is thus taken by $\gamma_!$ to a non-initial complemented subobject of $\gamma_i(X)$ which is singleton.
+If $X_i=X'_i+ X''_i$ then one of the summands is taken to a singleton, and equals $X_i$, whence all $X_i$ are connected and non-initial, and $\Ee$ is locally connected.\end{proof}